 Try to wash them as much as possible and use hand-sanitizer as necessary throughout the day.

-9. Pack your backups in different bags
+9. Pack your backup lenses in different bags

 You do not want to be caught with all of your contact lenses and contact lens supplies in one bag.
-If you lose that bag, or if it gets stolen, you are going to have a really crappy vacation.
+If you lose that bag, or if it gets stolen, you are going to have a really bad vacation.

 Plan for the worst, but hope for the best.
 Keep one of everything in each of your bags.
 This way no matter what happens, you’ll always have supplies with you.